rlh1994/SQLClause_Is_Coming/README.md

 4)
 ![](https://media2.giphy.com/media/YkOGa9K7gc3g5u7FXF/giphy.gif?cid=ecf05e47cnhm44k3q02a3cfouz2n9a9i0xd0riowgb7zdc10&rid=giphy.gif)

 Unfortunately Santa doesn't qualify for the furlough scheme and he doesn't have work for 364 days of the year!
 It's been a tough year for Christmas cheer, and he runs a business so even he isn't above outsourcing the work to giant corporates.
-If he did purchase the toys at the price in the TRAINING.XMAS_TOYS table he thinks he could get a 5% discount for any manufacturer he is buying more than 1000 products from; if he got this how much would it cost instead?
+If he did purchase the toys at the price in the TRAINING.XMAS_TOYS table he thinks he could get a 5% discount for any manufacturer he is buying 50 or more products from; if he got this how much would it cost instead (rounded to the nearest pence)?

 5)
 ![](https://media3.giphy.com/media/sueCeRU3VUTKg/giphy.gif?cid=ecf05e47mdaw059ml47intb7xxwpn2k5otrqmjho0nshc5nz&rid=giphy.gif)